 The following four images are the working concepts used for discussion purposes at the Thursday November 7, 2019 workshop.
 They do not represent final design concepts and were intended only as working models to generate feedback and ideas.

-The information gathered at the November 4, 2019 and November 7, 2019 workshops is being used by the project team to inform and refine a recommended concept plan.
-This version will be presented at an open house and posted online for review and comment in December 2019.
+The information gathered at the November 4, 2019 and November 7, 2019 workshops was used by the project team to inform and refine a recommended concept plan.
+This version was presented at an open house and posted online for review and comment in December 2019.

-The images below are the high level alternatives used to used to initiate discussion at the November 4, 2019 workshop.
+The images below are the high level alternatives that were used to initiate discussion at the November 4, 2019 workshop.
 These alternatives were reviewed, discussed and refined through interactive conversations between the project team and the community.

 The images below are strictly design concept options that are being used to create a most desirable options at the workshops.
 Work began with these at the workshop on Tuesday and we will be seeking further refinement at the session on Thursday Nov.7th.
 Following the sessions this week a refined single concept will be posted for further comment.